StuPro-TOSCAna/stupro_toscana_vorprojekt/doc/toscalite/spec.md

 ### Machines

 A machine node represents a Linux-based system, probably Ubuntu 16.04.
 The deployment system does not care where the system is running, as long as the machine is reachable with SSH.
+Therefore SSH has to be installed on every target machine.
 This specific type of node gets described as follows:

 ```XML